Skip to content

 Okay, so you’ve probably heard the term “operating leverage” thrown around in business meetings or finance classes, and maybe you just nodded along, hoping no one would call you out.
 Let’s break it down.
 Simply put, its all about how much your profits change when your sales change.
 Imagine two lemonade stands.
 One spends a ton on a fancy automated juicer (high fixed costs) but only a little on lemons (low variable costs).
 The other buys a cheap squeezer but lots of lemons for each cup.
 That first stand has higher operating leverage.
 If they sell a ton of lemonade, their profits will skyrocket because that expensive juicer is pumping out the juice.
 But if sales are slow, they’re stuck paying for that juicer, even if they barely sell anything.
 Operating leverage is basically a measure of that effect how much your bottom line swings with your top line.

-See also Inventory Tracker Excel
+See also Excel Record A Macro

 Why Should You Even Care About Operating Leverage?